appcornerit/iTunesPicker/README.md

 ![Alt text](preview/apps.png "Preview apps picker list")
 ![Alt text](preview/appdetail.png "Preview app picker detail")
-![Alt text](preview/comparison.png "Preview ranking positions") During development the layout could be changed.
+![Alt text](preview/comparison.png "Preview ranking positions") (During development the layout could be changed)

 #### Project Status
-iTunesPicker works with **apps**, songs and albums partially , I'm developing the missing iTunes items: books, movies and music.
+iTunesPicker works with **apps**, songs, albums and movies, I'm developing the missing iTunes items, open an issue for other types you need to support.
 In the next step I will add rankings's trends (up/down arrows) for each item, and add this repo to the cocoapods repo list.

 I'd love to have your contribution to iTunesPicker.
 There are several ways to contribute:

 - Build an interface for iPad
 - Suggest new features
+- Let me know if you include the picker in your app

 Work in progress, stay tuned!